Normal processing time

 If you have not yet turned 18, both of your parents must sign a declaration of consent to allow you to study in Denmark.

-You must provide documentation of who your custody holders are, e.g. by submitting a copy of your birth certificate along with a copy of the data page in your parents' passport .
+You must also provide documentation of who your custody holders are, e.g. by submitting a copy of your birth certificate along with a copy of the data page in your parents' passports.

 The school must declare that it will ensure that you will have proper residence and study conditions in Denmark.